course-details-portlet

 The candidate:

-• is expected to be able to understand and interpret various Spanish-language texts
+• is able to understand and interpret various Spanish-language texts

-• is expected to apply what he/she has learnt in order to reflect on and discuss important issues in Latin American history and cultural studies, both orally and in writing
+• is able to apply what he/she has learnt in order to reflect on and discuss important issues in Latin American history and cultural studies, both orally and in writing

-• is expected to seek further knowledge within the academic field
+• is able to seek further knowledge within the academic field

 GENERAL COMPETENCE